 Specializing in Perinatal Mood and Anxiety Disorders/Infertility

-I have availability to see Third Party Reproduction patients for the psychoeducational meeting required by your Reproductive Endocrinologist/ Fertility Center, but I am currently on a wait list for new therapy patients.
+I have availability to see Third Party Reproduction patients for the psychoeducational meeting required by your Reproductive Endocrinologist/ Fertility Center.
+I am currently unable to see new therapy patients.
 Please reach out to these trusted colleagues if you would like to be seen sooner…

 Shellie Fidell brings over 25 years of experience working in various settings such as Barnes-Jewish Hospital, private practice, and group practice.